Summer Undergraduate

 Stipend & Support

-Participants in the program receive a taxable stipend of approximately $6,500.
-Additionally, costs for a meal plan and housing will be covered by the NITMB.
-Travel costs to/from the site will be reimbursed up to $350.00.
+Participants in the program receive a competitive taxable stipend.
+Additionally, costs for a meal plan and housing will be covered by NITMB.
+Travel costs to/from the site will be reimbursed.
 Local transportation (Metra/CTA) card will be covered for the 8 weeks.

 Eligibility